StackStorm/st2/docs/source/upgrade_notes.rst

 |st2| In Development
 --------------------
 * New ``abandoned`` action execution status has been introduced.
-This is effectively a failure state as |st2| can no longer validate the state of this execution.
-Since this is a failure state any code which checks for an action failure should be updated to check for ``abandoned`` state in addition to ``failed`` and ``timeout``.
+State is applied to action execution when an actionrunner currently running some executions quits or is killed via TERM.This is therefore effectively a failure state as |st2| can no longer validate the state of this execution.
+Being a failure state any code that checks for an action failure should be updated to check for ``abandoned`` state in addition to ``failed`` and ``timeout``.

 |st2| 1.2
 ---------